 How do I create a computer virus?

-If you are interested in creating a computer virus, Trojan, worm, malware, or other malicious program as revenge, payback, or as a prank we suggest you rethink.
-Creating a virus that deletes files or causes other issues resolves nothing and will result in prosecution by the law.
+If you are interested in creating a computer virus, trojan, worm, malware, or another malicious program as revenge, payback, or as a prank, we suggest you rethink.
+Creating a virus that deletes files or causes other issues resolves nothing and results in prosecution by the law.
 In other words, you could be fined or sent to prison.

-Instead of creating computer viruses or other malware consider learning a computer programming language.
-You'll learn a lot more by learning one or more programming languages and become more qualified in getting hired at a company that designs programs or analyzes viruses.
+Instead of creating computer viruses or other malware, consider learning a computer programming language.
+You will learn a lot more by learning one or more programming languages and become more qualified in getting hired at a company that designs programs or analyzes viruses.
 No one ever got hired because they wrote a computer virus.

 You will learn a lot more about how computer programs and viruses work by learning to program than you ever will by writing and tinkering with computer viruses.
-A computer virus is only a program designed to do malicious tasks on the computer such as deleting files, inserting its code into other files, and copying itself to other places and computers accessible to the computer that is running the virus.
-By learning to program, you'll not only know how these tasks are possible, but also learn much more.
+A computer virus is a program solely designed to do malicious tasks, such as deleting files or inserting code into other files to corrupt them.
+It accomplishes these tasks by copying itself to other areas in memory or by spreading to other computers and areas the logged in user can access.
+By learning to program, you'll understand how viruses work in addition to gaining other skills.

 What programming languages should I learn?

-Programming language such as C, C++, C#, Java, Perl, PHP, and Python are all good programming languages for new computer programmers.
-See the below link if you're not exactly sure what language to start learning first.
+Programming languages such as C, C++, C#, Java, Perl, PHP, and Python are all good programming languages for new computer programmers.
+See the link below if you are not exactly sure what language to start learning first.